Home Recording Studio Equipment List

 My advice….spend more on fixing your room acoustics and less on the monitors!

 After all, the mids are where most of the competition for space in a mix is going to come from so you need to be able to hear these issues readily.
-Yamaha has a history of success in studio monitors since I can remember.
-The Yamaha NS 10 was the industry standard as a near-field monitor and still is if you go to any big console downtown studio or a good lower level studio for that matter.
+Yamaha has a history of success in studio monitors since as long as I can remember.
+The Yamaha NS10 was the industry standard as a near-field monitor and still is if you go to any big console downtown studio or a good lower level studio for that matter.
 I hate the sound of NS 10’s but I am told if you can get a mix to sound good on them it will sound good everywhere.

 They have probably been used to mix more music than any other single monitor on the market so who am I to judge.